 Cytokine release syndrome (CRS).
 Neurologic toxicity, including immune effector cell-associated neurotoxicity syndrome (ICANS).

-Risk of CRS, neurologic toxicity, including ICANS; should be hospitalized for 48hrs after administration of all doses of the step-up dosing schedule.
-Monitor for neurologic toxicity during treatment.
-Evaluate immediately and provide supportive care at 1st sign of CRS or neurologic toxicity.
+Must be administered by a qualified healthcare professional.
+Have appropriate medical support available.
+Risk for CRS, neurologic toxicity (including ICANS).
+Initiate Tecvayli therapy with step-up dosing schedule and premedicate to reduce the risk of CRS.
+Monitor and evaluate immediately if CRS (may need hospitalization) or neurologic toxicity (including ICANS) occurs; manage according to guidelines, and provide supportive care; withhold or discontinue based on severity (see full labeling).
 Infections (may be serious); monitor.
 Monitor immunoglobulin levels, CBCs, liver enzymes, bilirubin at baseline and periodically during treatment; provide supportive care and treat appropriately.
 Embryo-fetal toxicity.
 Advise females of reproductive potential to use effective contraception during and for 5 months after the last dose.
 Pregnancy: exclude status prior to initiation.
 Nursing mothers: not recommended (during and for 5 months after the last dose).

 BCMA-directed CD3 T-cell engager.

 Concomitant CYP substrate drugs where minimal concentration changes may lead to serious adverse reactions; monitor and adjust dose as needed.